chatuphat/chatuphat/README.md

 ### Professional Summary
+* I've been a project manager for more than 8 projects.

 ### About Me
 A self-taught programmer and data analyst.
 Love to explore and learn new things via various universities.